The Ultimate Spanish DELE Exam Guide of 2021 You Need to Bookmark

 The exams are separated into six levels:

-- Levels A1 and A2 test competency in the basic areas of Spanish and show an ability to communicate on general topics.
+Levels A1 and A2 show an ability to communicate on general topics.
 Family, work, shopping and a few other common themes are part of these levels.

-- Levels B1 and B2 are a bit more challenging.
-They deal with understanding texts and navigating situations that might occur when traveling and test your writing skills on simple subjects.
+Levels B1 and B2 deal with understanding texts and navigating situations that might occur when traveling.
+They test your writing skills on simple subjects.
 They also test your ability to express thoughts and opinions.

-- Levels C1 and C2 are the most difficult exams and certify that those who pass have a high level of competence in the language.
-They test your ability to understand intricate texts, whether your communication is fluent and your ability to write on complex subject matters.
+Levels C1 and C2 test your ability to understand intricate texts, fluency when communicating and your ability to write on complex subject matters.

 The tests show proficiency in all facets of language learning—reading, writing, speaking and listening.
 The higher the level, the more challenging those exam questions will be.